nx-lr/protea/readme.md

 ## Data Types

-3nity has all the data types you would expect from a programming language: booleans, numbers, strings, null values, collections, regexps, among others.
-All data types are immutable.
+3nity has several data types you would expect from a programming language: booleans, numbers, strings, null, collections, regular expressions, functions, among others.
+All data types are immutable, unless explicitly told otherwise.

 ### Booleans, Null and Void

-`Null` and `void` are one and the same.
+`null` and `void` are one and the same. `null` compiles to its equivalent in JavaScript while `void` compiles to `undefined`.

 ```dart
 null; void